 Regardless of which stage your website is in, from production to launch, web testing will provide your site with a personalised service covering localisation, functionality, usability and more.

 For those of you already with third party agencies, understanding exactly what they cover and seeing the potential to expand your coverage will result in nothing but benefits.

 Working together with a large British technology company, we joined with their multinational third-party agency and took on all their testing needs.
 From new releases, script writing to website maintenance.
 But what makes our web testing so unique, beneficial and needed?
 It’s simple.

 Using our global community of testers, we are able to perform round the clock testing.
-In the real world this means we can begin, for example, regression testing on Friday evening and have the results back on Monday morning.
-Other third party companies simply cannot produce these kind of results.
+In the real world, this means we can begin, for example, regression testing on Friday evening and have the results back on Monday morning.
+Other third-party companies simply cannot produce this kind of results.

 What are the facts?

 Like it or not, website bugs eat away and corrupt your brand’s online appearance whether you’re aware of them or not.
 But how?

 The key phrase here is potential revenue.
 Depending upon the type of industry you work in, website bugs can unknowingly cost you up to £1.3 million per month in potential revenue.
 That’s the revenue you could be receiving which has been destroyed by bugs affecting your loading times, conversions and optimisation, as well as countless other issues.